PacktPublishing/Hands-On-Explainable-AI-XAI-with-Python/.other/technical_requirements.md

 **\*Note**: This isn't an exhaustive list of all the packages required to run the codes in this book, but only the essential and most commonly used packages in the book.
-You will likely encounter some more required packages as you read through the book, which you can install using pip or conda.
+You will likely encounter some more required packages as you read through the book, which you can install using `pip` or `conda`.

 **Additional requirement**
 ==========================